 In-Person Counselling

-Many people like being able to escape their day to day lives and come to a place that's calm, quiet, and dedicated solely to them.
-In person counselling gives you private, safe, and neutral space to decompress and unpack your thoughts.
+Many people like to escape their daily lives and come to a place that's calm, quiet, and dedicated solely to them.
+In-person counselling gives you a private, safe, and neutral space to decompress and unpack your thoughts.

-I personally find that a great way of reducing anxiety, tackling low mood, and processing my thoughts, is to get out for a walk in a beautiful place.
+Personally, I love getting outside and seeing some beautiful scenery when I'm feeling overwhelmed.
 So if the therapy room feels too intense, or you think you'd benefit from unwinding in nature, let's talk about taking our sessions outside.
-We can have a gentle stroll, scramble up some hills, or just sit and admire the view - whatever suits you best
+We can have a walk, scramble up some hills, or just sit and admire the view, whatever feels best.

-If getting out of the house is difficult, you have a busy schedule, or you feel more comfortable and safe in your own home, many people now choose to have counselling over the phone or by video call.
+If getting out of the house is difficult, you have a busy schedule, or you feel more comfortable in your own home, many people now choose to have counselling via video call.

 Frequently Asked Questions